wikichua/SAP/wiki/Available-Components.md

 1. *name*. (field name) is an index of the field name which will be saved as table field name
 1. *label*. used in label tag
-1. *type*. text, file, image, date, time, number, editor, textarea, select, checkbox, radio, datalist
+1. *type*. text, file, image, date, time, number, editor, markdown, textarea, select, checkbox, radio, datalist
 1. *class*. class for DOM attribute.
 There are already prefilled class which are important
 1. *attributes*. others attributes for the DOM excluded class.
 Set multiple if needed, & files, images, select, checkbox will automatically takes as array
 1. *list*. to display the field in index or listing page